 My favorite hot fudge sauce is even easier to make.
 Cream, corn syrup, brown sugar, cocoa powder, salt and chocolate are melted together in a saucepan until boiling.
 Continue to cook, stirring occasionally, for 5 minutes and then add the butter, vanilla, and even more chocolate.
 Allow both sauces to cool before adding to your ice cream, or, better yet, make them a day or two in advance.
 They will keep well in the fridge.

-You can follow the manufacturer’s instructions to freeze the ice cream base into a chocolatey oasis, but for reference, my machine usually requires 20 minutes.
+You can follow the manufacturer’s instructions to freeze the ice cream base into a chocolatey oasis.
+For reference, my machine usually requires 20 minutes.
 Just whiz it in your machine until it is the consistency of fro-yo and then layer in your ingredients.
-I typically add a quarter of the ice cream to a loaf pan or ice cream container and then sprinkle on the pecans.
+I add a quarter of the ice cream to the pan and then sprinkle on the pecans.
 Drizzle spoonfuls of each sauce in next, and then repeat the process until all of the ice cream has been sauced up.
 Swirl it all together with a knife and then freeze the container in a cold part of your freezer for about 6 hours, or overnight.

 This turtle ice cream is a sweet and salty tribute to chocolate, the perfect way to start the #monthofchocolate festivities.
 Be sure to pop by here every week for the rolls, bars, and other delightful confections that you won’t want to miss out on.
 Give this turtle ice cream a try and let me know what you think!
 HAPPY CHOCOLATE DREAMING, Y’ALL!